Keith Benson: 2014–15 season

 After initially signing with Turkish team Banvit, Benson spent the first half of the 2014–15 season in Lithuania with Neptūnas.
 In February 2015, he left Neptūnas and signed with Estonian team BC Kalev/Cramo.

 2015–16 season

 After spending preseason with the Miami Heat, Benson joined the Sioux Falls Skyforce for the 2015–16 season.
 In February 2016, he played in the NBA D-League All-Star Game.
 He helped the Skyforce finish with a league-best 40–10 record in 2015–16, and went on to help the team win the NBA D-League championship with a 2–1 Finals series win over the Los Angeles D-Fenders.

 2016–17 season

 After spending a second straight preseason with the Miami Heat, Benson once again played for the Sioux Falls Skyforce during the 2016–17 season.

 2017–18 season

-In August and September 2017, Benson had a two-game stint with Guizhou in the Chinese NBL.
+In August and September 2017, Benson had a two-game stint with Guizhou White Tigersin the Chinese NBL.
 He then began the 2017–18 season in Greece with Aris Thessaloniki, before joining Japanese team Osaka Evessa in January 2018.